LonghornSilicon/pe-apprentice/README.md

 # pe-apprentice

-You write one processing element and take it all the way to a GDS: a real chip layout, on the same Cadence tools the Lambda team uses.
+You write one processing element and take it all the way to a GDS

 ## Where things are